About our approach - Woldring Verhuur About our approach - Woldring Verhuur

 Suggest someone

-It happens regularly that a current tenant wants to propose a new candidate.
-These are always welcome with us.
+It happens frequently that a current tenant wants to nominate a new candidate.
+This is not a problem.

-If an existing tenant would like to nominate someone, we would like to know as soon as possible.
-We advise you to mention during the first contact that you would like to nominate someone.
+Should an existing tenant wish to nominate someone, we want to know as soon as possible.
+We recommend that during the initial contact about termination, you mention right away that you want to nominate someone.
+This prevents us from looking for other candidates for the accommodation.

 Step 2: Collecting responses